RU-PACE/resume_website/README.md

   overflow-x: hidden;
 }
 ```
-- Sets the font, background gradient, and removes default margins and padding.
+- Removes default margin and padding

-#### Header Styling
+- Sets the font to Arial with sans-serif as a fallback
+- Creates a gradient background from sky blue (#87CEEB) to gold (#FFD700)
+- Hides horizontal scrollbar

 ```css
 header {
   text-align: center;